Ritobusk/RANN/README.md

     finding the leaf a point naturally falls into and its path
     finding the paths that differ by 1.
     bruteforceing the found paths.
 Ask troels to help with my installation issues for futhark 0.23/ look at it again myself

+WEEK 7
+Look at the minor adjustments to treeProcess cosmin talked about (Not too important)
+Fix the tree-building such that leaves does not nessasarily have the same size.
+    These trees are build from only knowing the height. computeTreeShape now unnesessary.
+    I need to have a shape array that says where the leaves starts/stops (See cosmins comments)
+    Adjust treeProcess so it uses this new tree
+Alternatively continue on the algorithm.